 Science in the Islamic World

-We are guardians of the world's most comprehensive collection of astronomical instruments from the Islamic World.
+We care for the world's most comprehensive collection of astronomical instruments from the Islamic World.

 But what do we mean by 'Islamic'?